OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 virtualization.
 On older versions this meant running VirtualBox in the background, while newer versions require the Hyper-V hypervisor (which is not available on all versions of Windows--particularly "Home" versions).
-Furthermore, this requires hardware-assisted virtualization (HAV) to enabled in the user's BIOS.
-This typically does not come enabled by default (as a security measure), and users must manually enable it in their BIOS menu.
+Furthermore, this requires hardware-assisted virtualization (HAV) to be enabled in the user's BIOS.
+This typically does not come enabled by default on home PCs, and users must manually enable it in their BIOS menu.
 We did not consider this a reasonable step to ask of users merely to "install Sage".

 Another approach, which was looked at in the early efforts to port Sage to